Terrormaton Boss Guide

 Scorched Earth

-Terrormaton fires massive lasers to attack all enemies, dealing 450% damage, and there is a 70% chance to set Strike Prep back by 30% and inflict and 1-turn [SPD-]
+Terrormaton fires massive lasers to attack all enemies, dealing 450% damage, and there is a 70% chance to set Turn Meter back by 30% and inflict a 1-turn [SPD-].

 Reconstructive Strike

-Terrormaton fires massive lasers to attack all enemies, dealing 600% damage to permanently increasing 30% Basic ATK; after the attack, each surviving beast head will automatically follow up on the enemy with lowest HP percentage, dealing 360% damage.
+Terrormaton fires massive lasers to attack all enemies, dealing 600% damage to permanently increase 30% Basic ATK; after the attack, each surviving beast head will automatically follow up on the enemy with the lowest HP percentage, dealing 360% damage.

 Combat Resolve